- SAP uses the false assumptions of best practices to control accounts.

 The Truth of Best Practices in SAP

 Best practices have been pitched as a central premise for SAP marketing efforts for some time.
 SAP is not the only company to do this.
-As I described in an earlier article, IBM, as well as many other consulting companies, present the idea of best practices, primarily as a way to get business and as a way to control the implementation.
+As I described in an earlier article, IBM and many other consulting companies present the idea of best practices, primarily as a way to get business and as a way to control the implementation.

 “I once worked with a consultant at IBM who created a custom fix for a safety stock problem in a way that was really a worst practice, and then proposed that weekly delivery frequency was “best practice.”
 IBM also promised a large number of best practices from their “vault in Armonk,” however, one of the major complaints of the client is that IBM did not seem to offer any, even though this was a major focus of the overall sales presentation to the client.”